 Unlike press releases, a media pitch is only sent to one media outlet at a time.
 What’s more, the idea is not simply to gain as much traction as possible but rather to create an irresistible story or piece of value.

-While the PR department in a large company will have immediate access to most media outlets or publications, this can be an especially tricky process for smaller startups.
-After all, how can you even contact the right people never-mind create a message that will capture their interest?
+The PR department in a large company will have immediate access to most media outlets or publications.
+However, this can be an especially tricky process for smaller startups.
+After all, how can you even contact the right people and create a message that will capture their interest?

 As you can imagine, this is another important reason why smaller startups invest in the services of a PR agency.
 In other words, a PR agency knows exactly who to contact and precisely what they like to hear!

-As you can see, knowing the right contacts, media outlets and publications is just as important to PR strategy as the actual message or story.
-What’s more, many disciplines exist in PR but your content creation, media relations and promotional efforts are only as good as the amount of publicity you receive.
+As you can see, knowing the right contacts, media outlets and publications is just as crucial to an effective PR strategy as the actual message or story.